OpenArabicPE/openarabicpe.github.io/pages/about.md

 ---
-layout: default
+layout: page
-title: "about"
+title: "Open Arabic Periodical Editions (OpenArabicPE)"
+subtitle: "A framework for open, collaborative, and scholarly digital editions of early Arabic periodicals"
 author: Till Grallert
 date: 2018-12-17 16:41:11 +0200
-# permalink: /about/
+bigimg: /assets/images/OpenArabicPE_components-layer-1-4.png
 ---

-# A framework for open, collaborative, and scholarly digital editions of early Arabic periodicals
+{: .box-note}
+**Note:** This text was copied from the `read me` of our edition of Muḥammad Kurd ʿAlī's journal [*al-Muqtabas*](https://github.com/tillgrallert/digital-muqtabas) and is in urgent need of updating.

 In the context of the current onslaught cultural artifacts in the Middle East face from the iconoclasts of the Islamic State, from the institutional neglect of states and elites, and from poverty and war, digital preservation efforts promise some relief as well as potential counter narratives.
 They might also be the only resolve for future education and rebuilding efforts once the wars in Syria, Iraq or Yemen come to an end.